simeonjackson/highly-available-webapp/README.md

 <p>

-In order to test my new scale settings, I ran a stress test on one of the instances.
+In order to test my new scale settings, I ran a Linux stress test on one of the instances.
 This sets the CPU at 100% and will trigger the autoscale rule to set in.
+Using Azure Metrics I could watch the CPU jump above 70%, once the five minute average hit, the trigger to provision the third server goes off.

 </p>